How you should—and shouldn’t—use ChatGPT as a student

 Consider how ChatGPT will be used in the real world

 Controversial or not, we have to face the truth: AI tools like ChatGPT will have their place in the future of work.
-Some fields like marketing, justice and healthcare are already testing how this innovation could make certain tasks easier.
+Some fields like digital media, justice and healthcare are already testing how this innovation could make certain tasks easier.

 Provided you're following the rules set out by your university, it can’t hurt to experiment with the tool now, so you’re familiar with its ethical applications.
 ChatGPT could support and even boost your career in unexpected ways.
 It’s all about how you use it.